 Overview

-At Tintern Abbey you will find a car park and the ruins of the Abbey.
-The Abbey is looked after by the OPW.
+At Tintern Abbey you will find two car parks and the ruins of the Abbey (OPW).
 The site was established by William Marshall, successor to Strongbow, and colonised by monks from Tintern Abbey in Wales.
 Henry VIII suppressed the Cistercian Abbey and the lands became the property of the Colclough family until 1960.

-There is also a recently restored walled garden situated in the woods:
+There is also a beautiful restored walled garden situated in the woods, a gem not to be missed:

 http://www.colcloughwalledgarden.com/